amirishere101/Shadow2D-Unity/README.md

 # How it works

-Everything below is reasoning rather than instruction.
-You don't need any of it to use the package.
+None of this is needed to use the package.
+It's here for when a shadow is doing something you didn't ask for and you need to know what's underneath it.

 ## Sorting